In Hong Kong, Investment Visa is known as an “Entry for Investment as Entrepreneur”.

 The following is the checklist of some elements you need to include in your business plan

 Financial resources: You must demonstrate that you have sufficient resources to finance your proposed business.
-These proofs could come in the form of the statements of your personal and company bank accounts in the preceding accounting period, letter of credits, the latest audited financial report, and so forth.
+These proofs could come in the form of statements of your personal and company bank accounts in the preceding accounting period, letters of credit, the latest audited financial report, and so forth.